 However, garlic is bad for dogs when ingested in large quantities and could lead to serious health problems or death in some rare cases.

-The science behind this comes from the fact that garlic has various chemical compounds which dogs can only metabolize in small amounts.
+The science behind this is that garlic has various chemical compounds that dogs can only metabolize in small amounts.

 If these compounds exceed a certain level, they become toxic and could lead to serious side effects.

 Read on to find out how much garlic is safe for your dog and the potential risks associated with ingesting too much of it.

 If you would like to find out even more, check this article out on whatthepup!